lukaspalkovic/DCS_wiki/Connector-description-and-pins-assignment.md

 | 16 | 5V |

 **CSI D (4-lines CSI)**

+- 4 lines MIPI CSI connectors
+- power to this connector is not protected so be aware of potential short-circuits on the connected devices.
+- pay attention to cable pins orientation (same / opposite side contacts).
+Wrong cable can cause short-circuit!

 | pin | function |
 | ------ | ------ |
 | 1 | 3V3 |